 For WordPress, check your SEO plugin settings:

-In Yoast: Settings → Site Representation → ensure the site URL matches
+- In Yoast: Settings → Site Representation → ensure the site URL matches your canonical format

 - In Rank Math: General Settings → site URL configuration